madebykind/madebykind-v3/content/services/_index.md

 intro: Our expertise in digital and brand strategy supports organisations that are doing good.

 # SEO
-description: We combine expertise in digital, branding and strategy with an unwavering commitment to social change.
+description: Our expertise in digital and brand strategy supports organisations that are doing good.
 social_img_color: "pink"

 # Services